Michael P. Seiter

 Michael Patrick Seiter (born 8 October 1978) is a political consultant, journalist and snooker player.
 He is a former Liechtenstein national champion, having won the snooker championship in 2019.

 Life

 Michael P. Seiter lives in both Liechtenstein and the USA.
 Professionally, he works internationally as a consultant, journalist, and manager.
 In 2021, he advised the FDP in the Bundestag, facilitating their entry into government.
+Seiter also works in the media sector, where he has collaborated with ProBonoTV, Ippen Media, and public figures including Ulrich Kienzle, Peter Scholl-Latour, and Mirko Drotschmann.
 He played a decisive role in the 2024 cannabis legalization negotiations in Germany.
 Later, in late 2024, he served as chief advisor in Basel's campaign for the cantonal government (Executive Council) of Basel-Stadt.

 Seiter is also active in homelessness aid, organizing a major relief effort during the first winter of the COVID lockdowns alongside prominent figures.
 He is a recipient of the Jerusalem Pilgrim’s Cross.
 Additionally, he advocates for wildlife protection and the mobility transition, being one of the initiators of the Eco Grand Prix, a racing series aimed to support e-mobility.